Elucid

-Chaz Hall, better known by his stage name Elucid (often stylized as E L U C I D), is an American rapper and record producer from New York City.
+Elucid (often stylized as E L U C I D), is an American rapper and record producer from New York City.
 He has been a member of Armand Hammer, Cult Favorite, Lessondary, Nostrum Grocers, and Small Bills.

 Early life

-Elucid was born Chaz Hall in Jamaica, Queens.
+Elucid was born in Jamaica, Queens.
 His mother was a singer and his father was a bassist.
 He grew up in Deer Park, New York.
 Subsequently, he moved to East New York, Brooklyn.

 Career

 Elucid released his debut solo studio album, Save Yourself, in 2016.
 In 2017, he released a mixtape, Valley of Grace.
 In 2018, he released a collaborative studio album with Milo, titled Nostrum Grocers, under the group moniker Nostrum Grocers.
 In that year, he also released a mixtape, Shit Don't Rhyme No More.
 In 2019, he released a mixtape, Every Egg I Cracked Today Was Double Yolked.
 He released "Seership!" in 2020.
 In that year, he also released a collaborative studio album with The Lasso, titled Don't Play It Straight, under the group moniker Small Bills.
 In 2022, he released a solo studio album, I Told Bessie.
+In 2023, Arielle Lana LeJarde of Rolling Stone called "Mangosteen" (featuring billy woods) one of the 100 best East Coast hip-hop songs of all time.
+In 2024, he released two albums, Revelator and Interference Pattern, the second of which was released exclusively onto his Bandcamp page.
+The New York Times chief pop music critic Jon Pareles named Revelator one of his ten best albums of 2024.